NordicSemiconductor/ble-sdk-arduino/README.md

 The Arduino(3.3v-1.9v) or the Arduino DUE can be wired directly to the nRF8001 without any level converters or resistive dividers.

 When using the nRF2740/nRF2741 modules with the nRF8001/nRF24L01+ shield adapter for Arduino:
-Plug the nRF8001/nRF24L01+ shiled adapter for Arduino to the Arduino.
+Plug the nRF8001/nRF24L01+ shield adapter for Arduino to the Arduino.
 The nRF8001 RDYN is on Digital 3.
 The nRF8001 REQN is on Digital 10.
 The SPI lines are available on Digital 11, 12, 13 and the central ICSP connector.
 To change the REQN and RDYN line to a different Arduino pin, cut the track on the PCB connecting the lines and wire the nRF8001 pins on the shield adapter at P10 to the required Arduino pin.